FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/oauth-configuration.png" alt="Client Id and Client Secret settings for the application." class="img-fluid" figure=false %}

+Below is the code for a basic Express server on an `index.js` file.
+If Express has not created an `index.js` file for you, please create one under the `src/` folder.

-Below is the code for a basic Express server.
-Notice that we use the `dotenv` package by adding the following code inside our `index.js` file:
+Notice we use the `dotenv` package by adding the following code inside our `index.js` file:

 ```javascript
 //...